-Downgradient wells (e.g., CdV-R-15-3, CdV-R-37-2, and R-19) have occasional detections of organic and inorganic constituents at levels greater than detection limits and background values but do not show consistent detections of HE (with the possible exception of R-18), as would be expected if the TA-16 HE plume had reached these wells.
+Downgradient wells (e.g., CdV-R-15-3, CdV-R-37-2, and R-19) have occasional detections of organic and inorganic constituents at levels greater than detection limits and background values but do not show consistent detections of HE (with the exception of R-18), as would be expected if the TA-16 HE plume had reached these wells.
+These detections may be the result of (1) localized fracture-zone transport originating at recharge sources near these well; (2) analytical artifacts (for organic chemicals) or detections slightly above the background range (for inorganic chemicals); or (3) residual effects of drilling fluids.